mdolr/instars-back/README.md

 ### Service account

-Create a service account with the following permissions:
+Add the following permissions to a custom service account you created + your App Engine service account:

 - Service Account Token Creator
 - App Engine Admin